 The table on page 6 of this report summarizes the results of lead and copper testing.
 Federal regulations require that a minimum of 50 homes be periodically sampled by having the homeowner collect a one-liter sample from the cold-water kitchen tap as "first draw" (after water has been standing motionless in household pipes for at least six hours).
 During the last lead and copper sampling round conducted in 2011, the MDC collected samples from 63 homes.
-Since less than 10 percent (2 out of the 63 - see table) of the homes sampled were above the action level set by the EPA, the MDC remains in compliance with the Lead and Copper Rule.
+Since less than 10 percent (2 out of the 63 - see table) of the homes sampled were above the action level set by the EPA, the MDC remains in compliance with the Lead and copper Rule.
+The MDC will be conducting the next round of lead and copper analysis in 2014.

 During this testing, homeowners were also asked to collect an additional sample after having the water run for a few minutes.
 These samples were also analyzed for lead and copper content.
 The results consistently showed that little or no lead or copper was present in the water coming from the MDC water mains after the water was allowed to run for a short period of time.
-The MDC is scheduled to conduct the next round of lead and copper testing in 2014.